-MRI is a non-ionizing radiation risk imaging modality widely used by healthcare professionals across various clinical settings for medical diagnosis of a patient, staging of disease and continued assessment following treatment.
-MRI is noninvasive, and in some cases, eliminates the need for surgical intervention or invasive procedures when used correctly, and offers superior soft tissue contrast resolution compared to other imaging modalities like CT.
+MRI is a non-ionizing radiation risk imaging modality widely used by healthcare professionals across various clinical settings for the medical diagnosis of a patient, staging of disease, and continued assessment following treatment.
+MRI is noninvasive, sometimes eliminates the need for surgical intervention or invasive procedures when used correctly, and offers superior soft tissue contrast resolution compared to other imaging modalities like CT.
 It is a more sensitive and potentially objective measure of brain tissue and injury.
-MRI is used to examine central nervous system ("CNS"), musculoskeletal, and other diseases.
-The prevalence and incidence rates of these diseases has increased across the globe.
-According to a United Nations report, up to one billion people, nearly one in six of the world's population, suffer from neurological disorders, including Alzheimer's and Parkinson's disease, stroke, multiple sclerosis, epilepsy, migraine, brain injuries and neuroinfections, with some 6.8 million dying of these disorders each year.
+MRI is used to examine CNS, musculoskeletal, and other diseases.
+The prevalence and incidence rates of these diseases have increased across the globe.
+According to a United Nations report, up to one billion people, nearly one in six of the world's population, suffer from neurological disorders, including Alzheimer's and Parkinson's disease, stroke, multiple sclerosis, epilepsy, migraine, brain injuries, and neuro infections, with some 6.8 million dying of these disorders each year.

-The demand for MRI has been augmented by the aging population and rising prevalence of cancer, cardiovascular, neurological and orthopedic conditions.
-Healthcare professionals and insurers are recognizing imaging as a cost-effective and non-invasive diagnostic for prevention and ongoing monitoring.
-Swoop is the next generation of these devices that we believe will drive costs down and expand the current \$15.9 billion imaging market.
-Given the significant patient populations in need of diagnostic imaging, we have positioned ourselves in an underpenetrated market with substantial room for growth.
-In total, we estimate that the global imaging market will increase to a more than \$20 billion opportunity across all of our potential use cases.
+The aging population and rising prevalence of cancer, cardiovascular, neurological, and orthopedic conditions have augmented the demand for MRI.
+Healthcare professionals and insurers recognize imaging as a cost-effective and non-invasive diagnostic for prevention and ongoing monitoring.
+The Swoop® system is the next generation of these devices that we believe will drive improved access and efficiency and expand the current \$28 billion imaging market.
+Given the significant patient populations needing diagnostic imaging, we have positioned ourselves in an underpenetrated market with substantial room for growth.
+We estimate that the global imaging market will increase to a more than \$20 billion opportunity across our potential use cases.
 This estimate includes over 100,000 hospitals and outpatient locations that we believe could serve as installation sites for our system.
-While the current imaging market is mainly limited to high-resource countries, we believe our scanner can help make MRI technology more accessible globally, leading to an increase in both MRI penetration rates and the size of the overall market opportunity.
+While the current imaging market is mainly limited to high-resource countries, we believe our system can help make MRI technology more accessible globally, leading to an increase in both MRI penetration rates and the size of the overall market opportunity.